Wintellect/MSLearn/Combat Climate Change with AI and Azure/includes/2-cognitive services.md

     _Adding images to the project_

-1. Browse to the folder containing the resources that accompany this lab and select all of the files in the "Training Images/Arctic Fox" directory.
+1. Browse to the folder containing the resources that accompany this module and select all of the files in the "Training Images/Arctic Fox" directory.
 Then OK the selection, enter "Arctic fox" as the tag for the images, and click the **Upload 130 files** button.
 Wait for the upload to complete, and then click **Done**.

 	![Uploading Arctic-fox images](media/upload-files-1.png)